Air fryer frozen onion rings are a tasty finger food that is great as an appetizer or to munch on during the big game.

-Recipe Tips/Substitutions
+Recipe Tips

 Step by Step Instructions

 Making onion rings in the air fryer is super easy!
-If you’d like to see visuals anyway, you can have a look at the recipe process photos in this section.
+If you’d like to see visuals anyway, you can have a look at the recipe photos in this section.

+To begin, preheat the air fryer to 380 degrees Fahrenheit.
 Once hot, add the onion rings in one even layer.
 There should be very little overlap so that they can cook evenly and get crispy.

 If your air fryer is quite small, you might have to cook this amount of onion rings in two batches.

-Cooking time can vary depending on your air fryer and the brands of onion rings you use so keep that in mind.
+The exact cooking time can vary depending on your air fryer and the brands of onion rings you’re using.

 Remove the onion rings and serve them plain or with your preferred dipping sauce.
+Enjoy!

 Storage Tips

-When it comes to onion rings, you should plan to not have any leftovers.
+When it comes to onion rings, don’t plan on making extras for leftovers.
 They taste best when they are fresh and hot out of the air fryer.
+Once onion rings cool, they tend to get soggy.

 Related Recipes